Valaida Snow: Career

-Her most successful period was in the 1930s when she became the toast of London and Paris.
+Snow's most successful period was in the 1930s when she became the toast of London and Paris.
 Around this time she recorded her hit song "High Hat, Trumpet, and Rhythm".
-She performed in the Ethel Waters show Rhapsody in Black, in New York.
+In 1931, she performed in the Ethel Waters show Rhapsody in Black, in New York.
+Snow directed the show's band and had a prominent role in the show, which had been designed by Lew Leslie to feature Snow.
+However, the show's credits did not reflect her role, as it was advertised around Ethel Waters, with the on-stage band's name remaining Pike Davis's Continental Orchestra.
+Snow's songs included "Saint James Infirmary" and "Till the Real Thing Comes Along".
+In 1933, she created her first record and toured with Earl Hines' band.
+Snow conducted the band for the London run of Blackbirds of 1934.

 In the mid-1930s, Snow made films with her husband, Ananias Berry, of the Berry Brothers dancing troupe.
+These included Take it From Me and Irresistible You.
 After playing the Apollo Theater in New York City, she revisited Europe and the Far East for more shows and films.
-She was imprisoned in a Copenhagen jail during WWII when Nazi soldiers took over Denmark, where she was touring.
+In the late 1930's Snow appeared in the French films L'Alibi and Pièges.

-According to a jazz radio show that aired on October 28, 2017, Snow said she was arrested in Europe, apparently going to jail for theft and illegal drugs.
-While later touring Denmark in 1941, she said she was arrested by Nazis and most likely kept at Vestre Fængsel, a Danish prison in Copenhagen that was run by the Nazis, before being released on a prisoner exchange in May 1942.
+Snow toured Europe during World War II, and in 1940 became trapped without her manager when Nazi soldiers took over Denmark.
+She was arrested and held in two Danish prisons.
+Although never charged, the allegations against her were reportedly about theft and illegal drugs.
+Snow later said she was arrested by Nazis and most likely kept at Vestre Fængsel, a Danish prison in Copenhagen that was run by the Nazis, before being released on a prisoner exchange in May 1942.
 It was rumored that her friendship with a Belgian police official helped her to board a ship carrying foreign diplomats.
+Snow's return to the U.S. was widely covered in the Black press.
 According to jazz historian Scott Yanow, "she never emotionally recovered from the experience".

-She married Earl Edwards.
-In the 1950s, she was unable to regain her former success.
+In 1943 Snow again led a band at the Apollo Theater in Harlem, and continued to perform and create recordings for the rest of her life.
+During the 1940s, Snow lived in Los Angeles and mentored a new generation of musicians there.
+However, in the 1950s, she was unable to regain her former success.

-Valaida Snow died aged 51 of a brain hemorrhage on May 30, 1956, in New York City, backstage during a performance at the Palace Theater.
+Valaida Snow died aged 51 of a brain hemorrhage on May 30, 1956, in New York City, backstage during a performance at the Palace Theatre.
+Her death came three days before her 52nd birthday.